w-k-s/w-k-s.github.io/content/post/2023-10-13-worst-api-ever.md

 }
 ```

-Implementing the abstraction took one day and then it took another day to get the unit test coverage up to 90+%.
+Implementing the abstraction took one day and then it took another day to get the unit tests coverage up to 90+%.

 After that, whenever I had time, I'd pick a screen in the booking journey to refactor!

 Getting rid of that mess felt _SO_ good!
 Suddenly the code became readable and easier to maintain.
+I just love replacing large swathes of code with a simple line or two.
 The unit tests even brought to light a corner case bug though I can't remember what that was.

 ## Key Takeaways